Insights/Technical

 Norvik Research & Practice Team

 When organisations tell us their data isn't ready for AI, they usually mean one of three things: the data is too siloed, too inconsistent, or not accessible in a form that AI systems can consume.
-All three are solvable problems, but they require different interventions.
+All three are solvable problems, but they require different interventions — and fixing one without the others leaves you with an AI system that performs well in testing and fails in production.

 The Three Data Readiness Gaps